anteCedens/CI-MS3-cookbook/README.md

  The text color of the navbar and footer is white, over a dark background; while the text on the index and About pages is black, over a white background - providing an opposite contrast relation between tha navbar and footer, and pages' text.

+ The "Browse Recipes" page displays recipes on cards.
+The layout is four cards per row on desktop.
+ The background of the pafe is white, with no image, so as not to obstruct viewing of the recipe cards.

+ Rest of the pages are concerned with the recipes' text.
+They either provide a detailed viewing of a selected recipe, or a form for either editing or adding a recipe.
+ All those pages have the same background image: that of an old, worn-out cookbook, opened wide on a blank page.
+That would be evocative of an old family cookbook, that's been in one's home for a while.

+ The form that opens for adding a new recipe has it's own background, over the cookbook: that of a piece of paper from a notebook.
+Some of those old family cookbooks sometimes have pages from other notebooks with recipes inserted into them, for instance as the cookbook gets filled out over time, and there's no more space for new recipes, etc.

+ The form for editing an existing recipe also has a notebook paper background, but in this case that piece of paper is crinkled (as oposed to the smooth one for adding a new recipe): symbolically, the idea is that when you add a new recipe the page is new, not written on before; when you edit a recipe, the page has already been in use, so it shows signs of wear, it's been crinkled.

+ When you open a detailed recipe view, you're just seeing the recipe over the old cookbook backround: you reading a recipe "from the book", that made into the book, is neither being just entered, nor edited.

 #### **_Navigation_**